SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-01-Prepare-api-proxy.md

   * Update **TargetEndpoint > PreFlow getoauthtoken > HTTPTargetConnection > URL** to the tokenUrl property of the service key
   * Update **Scripts > setTarget.js > targetHost** to the url property of the service key (e.g. https://eu10devportal.cfapps.eu10.hana.ondemand.com or https://us20devportal.cfapps.us20.hana.ondemand.com)
   * Click Update, Save, and Redeploy the modified proxy.
-* Create an API Product and associate the DevPortal_Anonymous API with it
+* Create an API Product from the **Develop > Products > Create** menu and add the newly created DevPortal_Anonymous API to it (all methods).
+* Publish the API Product.
 * Register an application and generate API Key for service account
   * Access the Business Hub Enterprise via the URL you saved in the previous step, or by selecting the subscription link from the Integration Suite launchpad
   * Click My Workspace > Applications > Create
+  * Provide an application name, check **Create this application on behalf of someone else** and select the SYSTEM USER you registered previously, and add the API Product you created in the prior step.
+Save the Application.

     ![Create application details](./img/CreateApplication.png)

-  * Copy the Application Key and navigate to the Test Console
+  * Copy the Application Key and Secret and navigate to the Test Console
-  * Select the Guest Access product you created in the previous step
+  * Select the Guest Access product you created in the previous step and the **APIMgmt.APIProducts** resource
   * Remove **APIMgmt.** from the resource field
-  * Enable Basic Authentication and enter the API Key and Secret in the user and password fields, respectively

-    ![Test API](./img/TestConsole.png)

-    Note: The URL rewrite is needed to handle the [entity container](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/entity-container) that the platform API are inside of.
+  * Enable Basic Authentication and enter the API Key and Secret in the user and password fields, respectively.
+The URL rewrite is needed to handle the [entity container](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/entity-container) that the platform API are inside of.
 The EntityContainer.EntitySet syntax is not widely used in SAP applications and is not currently understood by SAP low code tools or SAP Cloud Application Programming (CAP).
 The result is only the EntitySet being added to the URL, resulting in a 404 error

+    ![Test API](./img/TestConsole.png)

 # Create a destination to use in your low code app
 * Access your subaccount in the BTP cockpit and select Connectivity > Destinations